jamesreilly5/rent-a-car/README.md

 Run `NODE_ENV=production gulp deploy`

+### Known issues / design issues
+* The page doesn't request from the URL but from a JSON fixture.
+This is because access-control-allow-origin isn't set on the header on the response leading to CORS errors.
+The code is there to do it though (commented out under _componentWillMount_ in CarList).
+* Should use less over css.
+* The grid doesn't stack nicely when cards are expanded (via more info).
+Needs a system of either splitting into rows or a fluid layout that lets the cards stack nicer
+* There's a null check in FilterPanel for the element for _componentDidMount_.
+This is done because the dropdown doesn't get rendered in phantomjs.
+Ideally I'd stub this using Jest or react-jasmine but time was an issue so I parked it.
+* Testing of components using Jest

 ## Problem - Assessment for front end developer:

 In order to verify your skillset for the role there is a small task that must be accomplished.
 The URL supplied below contains a JSON response that represents car availability.
 Using any JavaScript framework of your choice ( our favourite is AngularJS ), create a static HTML document that displays a visual representation of the following feed.